matthewyjiang/ee354_final_project/README.md

 ## Game Objective

-The objective of the game is too reach the end point, which is marked and exactly 30 units across from the start.
+The objective of the game is too reach the end point, which is marked green and exactly 30 units across from the start.

 The player is shown the maze layout for a short duration, depending on the difficulty selection.
 The player now needs to attempt to navigate the to the end point, with a lack of information.
-If a maze obstacle is hit, the player is reset to the beginning and shown the map layout again for a short duration.
+If a maze obstacle is hit, the player loses and must reset the game by pressing btnC.

 ## Map Generation